Aegon is a global financial service company that helps people achieve a lifetime of financial security.

 Holding excess cash

-Aegon targets a holding excess cash position within the target zone of EUR 1 billion to EUR 1.5 billion.
+Aegon targets a holding excess cash position within the target zone of EUR 1.0 to 1.5 billion.

 Aegon targets a gross financial leverage ratio between 26% and 30%.